Upper limb anatomy encompasses the anatomy of the shoulder, arm, elbow, forearm, wrist and hand.

 Varicocele is the dilatation of the pampiniform plexus of veins, a network of many small veins found in the male spermatic cord.
 It is the most frequently encountered mass of the spermatic cord.

-The estimated incidence is at ~15% of general male population and ~40% of subfertile a...
+The estimated incidence is at ~15% of the general male population and ~40% of subferti...

-Varicocele embolisation is a minimally invasive method of treating varicoceles by embolising the testicular vein (internal spermatic veins).
+Varicocele embolization is a minimally invasive method of treating varicoceles by embolizing the testicular vein (internal spermatic veins).

 failed surgical ligation